arthurmeyer/Convolutional_Deep_Belief_Network/README.md

 # Convolutional_Deep_Belief_Network
-This code contain how to create a convolutional DBN from stacked convolutional RBM, configure it and train it layerwise.
+This code contains how to create a convolutional DBN from stacked convolutional RBM, configure it and train it layerwise.

 ## Description of the project